 New trailer promotes documentary about LGBT activist Sally Gearhart

-Lecturer of Public Health Deborah Craig is working on a documentary film about 89-year-old Sally Gearhart, professor emeritus at San Francisco State University and radical lesbian feminist who co-founded SF State’s women’s studies program and fought for LGBT rights side-by-side with Harvey Milk in the 1970s.
+Lecturer of Public Health Deborah Craig is working on a documentary film about 89-year-old Sally Gearhart, professor emerita at San Francisco State University and radical lesbian feminist who co-founded SF State’s women’s studies program and fought for LGBT rights side-by-side with Harvey Milk in the 1970s.
 Craig has just completed a brand-new trailer for the project.

 Although the pandemic has been a stumbling block, Craig and her team managed to visit and film Gearhart, plus several of her close friends, over Labor Day weekend.
 Gearhart had to evacuate because of wildfires the day after they left, but fortunately, she’s back home now.
 The team still needs to film key missing interviews, including some of Gearharts’s oldest friends, in Colorado and Texas, and her half-brother in her home town of Pearisberg, Virginia.
 Since travel isn’t currently feasible, filming will be done remotely.